stepchowfun/toast/README.md

 </html>
 ```

 We can use a web server like [nginx](https://www.nginx.com/).
-The official `nginx` Docker image will do, but you could also use a more general image and define a Bake task to install nginx.
+The official `nginx` Docker image will do, but you could also use a more general image and define a Toast task to install nginx.

-In our `bake.yml` file, we'll use the `ports` field to make the website accessible outside the container.
+In our `toast.yml` file, we'll use the `ports` field to make the website accessible outside the container.
 We'll also set the `watch` flag to enable filesystem watching.

 ```yml
 image: nginx